tobyfey/docassemble-protocoldeterminator/README.md

 ## Creating Information Sheets

-After finding the user's specific legal info, the Protocol Determinator gathers the specific legal information that is most helpful from the issues and clones identified, including plain english explanations and next steps and options.

-The infosheet is organized into 3 parts to give the user the "news they can use":
+The final step is to present all of information from IssueObjects, LegalObjects, Protocols, OptionObjects, and NextStepObjects to the user in the most user-friendly way.

-1. Explanations
-1. Next Steps
-1. Options

 The first time a new issue, or a new clone of an existing issue, an advocate will be presented with legal information gathered.
 The advocate can organize this information that is most understandable and create an "explanation block" for the first section.
 An advocate can reorder, delete or add next steps and options.
 The Protocol Determinator allows the user to save their changes to the library, so the library continues to grow and approve.